abhijit0/Currency-Denomination-Classification/README.md

-The notebook was developed in Google Colab.
+The project was developed in Google Colab.

 To run the project in Google drive :
 1) Download and Zip the folder